 - If you are a residential student, Pace will immediately close off, clean, and disinfect your room and the bathrooms that were frequently used in your residence hall.

 All members of the Pace Community will be required to complete a mandatory online training and education module prior to the start of the fall semester.
-More information about this mandatory training module will be made available in the coming weeks.
+Students may complete their mandatory training here.

 Appropriate use of face coverings is critical in minimizing the risk of transmission to others near you.
 Remember, a face covering is not a substitute for social distancing.
 Face coverings must be worn at all times, especially in common areas or when social distancing cannot be maintained.
 Pace University will provide reusable cloth face coverings to all students, faculty, and staff.
 If you have an underlying health condition that prevents you from wearing a face covering, you should wear a face shield, if possible.
 In general, N95 respirators and medical grade masks are reserved for health care workers.
 For more information about face coverings, please see our Campus Health and Safety page.